gvwilson/sensibleadventures/cloudherd/new.md

 back.
 Brush it off before you bring it in the house."

 Aft glowered at Indy a moment longer, then sat down opposite his father.
 The short stool creaked in protest under his weight.
-Despite the cold, he was only wearing a sleeveless goatskin vest, knee-length wool shorts, and a sturdy pair of boots.
-His hair was pulled back in a thick club braid, a blue ribbon from his wife's wedding collar woven into it for luck.

-Noxy set down the stool she had fetched for her mother, then began pouring tea as inconspicuously as she could while Aft counted off the reasons the rebels couldn't stay.
+Noxy set down the peeling stool she had fetched for her mother, then began pouring tea as inconspicuously as she could while Aft counted off the reasons the rebels couldn't stay.
 What if the king sent an army after them?
 Wait, what did he mean "if", of course he would.
 There were